 Travel to Jordan: Petra

 Petra is a UNESCO World Heritage Site and is one of the most popular historical attractions in Jordan.
 This historical and archaeological site is noted for its rock-cut architecture and water conduit system.
-Petra has also earned the nickname Rose City in reference to the color of the stone with which the entire structure is carved out from.
+Petra has also earned the nickname Rose City in reference to the color of the stone with which the entire structure is carved out.

 The site was not discovered by the western world until 1812.
 It was listed as one of the New 7 Wonders of the World way back in 2007.
 It was inaugurated as the UNESCO World Heritage Site in 1985.